Guide

 Server Monitoring Alerts with PowerShell Email

 Gartner reports the average cost of IT downtime is $5,600 per minute.
 You don't need Datadog or PagerDuty for basic server monitoring.
 PowerShell can check disk space, service health, Event Log errors, and scheduled task status -- then email you the moment something breaks.
 This guide covers each pattern with Nylas CLI.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 One-time setup